oli-hall/pandas-cheatsheet/README.md

 This project assumes you have Python 3 on your system, and has been tested on OS X, though *should* work on Linux as well.
 Other pre-requisites:

 1. `pip` - the [python package manager](https://pip.pypa.io/en/stable/).
 Should come with official Python 3 >= 3.4.
-2. [`virtualenv`](https://virtualenv.pypa.io/en/stable/) - A tool for creating sandboxes for installing python packages within.
+2. [`virtualenv`](https://virtualenv.pypa.io/en/stable/) - A tool for creating sandboxes for python packages.
 Can be installed with `pip install virtualenv`

 ### Set up a Virtual Environment